-They’re Time-Intensive.
+- They’re Time-Intensive.
 When you commit to using spreadsheets to manually handle revenue activities, you’re tying up labor hours that could have more impact elsewhere.
-That creates real opportunity cost.
+That creates real opportunity costs.

-They’re an Audit Risk.
+- They’re an Audit Risk.
 Even a well-managed spreadsheet setup makes it difficult to establish the clear audit trails needed to keep your company out of trouble.
-The risk only multiples once you factor in the additional scope for human error.
+The risk only multiplies once you factor in the additional scope for human error.

 More Spreadsheets, More Headaches

 Scalability is another major source of problems.
 Initially, expanding your spreadsheet-based processes seems easy enough: you add a few rows, then a few more.
 Eventually, you add another spreadsheet.
 Then another.
 And before you know it, your key business processes end up looking something like this: